Charry2014/ESP8266_MQTT_Username_Password/README.md

-# ESP8266_MQTT
+# ESP8266 MQTT With Username & Password Authentication

 ## Introduction

 A small project for using the snappily titled AZ_Delivery [NodeMCU Lua Amica Module V2 ESP8266 ESP-12F WIFI Wifi Development Board](https://www.az-delivery.de/en/products/nodemcu#description) with CP2102 with username & password secured MQTT.
 The board is connected to the computer over USB where it receives its power and I am creating in in Arduino Studio and debugging it on the Mac in CoolTerm.
 Eventually this will move to Visual Studio Code.
+This project has been developed and tested using macOS Big Sur, but should be fine on everything else.

 ## Requirements